Dream resolution and principalization II: excellent schemes: Introduction

 \subsubsection{Comparison to the method of McQuillan}

 The only basic algorithms which were extended to arbitrary qe schemes unchanged are the dream principalization and non-embedded resolution of McQuillan, see \cite{McQuillan}.
 Of course, these are the same algorithms as were independently discovered in \cite{ATW-weighted}, though the descriptions and proofs are very different.
 Thus, to some extent, our main results reprove those of McQuillan.
 Note that the formal descent argument in \cite{McQuillan} is incomplete, and an erratum was added later.
-The argument in the erratum is very close to the one we use in the algebraization step.
+The argument in the erratum is quite analogous to the one we use in the algebraization step.

+Of course, there are some other similarities of the methods, and it seems that Tschirnhauss coordinates introduced in this paper as an alternative to the more standard iterative maximal contact coordinates are close in spirit to the method of weighted filtrations of McQuillan.
+While the maximal contact coordinates, when exist, provide quite short and elegant arguments (e.g. as worked out in \cite{dream_derivations}), McQuillan's method of weighted filtrations or the method of Tschirnhauss coordinates seem advantageous when extending the results to the generality of arbitrary qe schemes without enough derivations.
+It also seems that Tschirnhauss coordinates, which are used in this paper to spread out canonical centers can also be used to provide an explicit description of weighted filtrations.

-Of course, there are some other similarities of the methods, though I am not able to compare everything in detail.
-In particular, I wonder if Tschirnhauss coordinates introduced in this paper to spread out canonical centers provide an explicit way to encode properties of weighted filtrations from \cite{McQuillan}?
-Another question which is unclear to me is related to the non-embedded case.
-It is claimed in the erratum that it is analogous to the embedded one, so details are skipped.
-In this paper this does not seem to be the case.
-Working out resolution in the situation when embedding into a regular scheme exists only formally locally required us to introduce a new technique of tubes, which somewhat refines weighted centers and involves a lot of technical work, including the precise description of the set $\Mord$ of multiorders.
+Finally, working out resolution in the situation when embedding into a regular scheme exists only formally locally required us to introduce a new technique of tubes, which somewhat refines weighted centers.
+In doing so we had to provide a precise description of the set $\Mord$ of multiorders (or invariants) an ideal may have.